450+ Products Compared

 ✓ Free shipping with Prime · ✓ Amazon's price guarantee · Affiliate link

-The DenTek Ultimate is the slim-guard option in DenTek’s lineup, FDA-cleared and explicitly designed for people who’ve abandoned other guards because they felt too thick or intrusive.
-It uses the same boil-and-bite thermoplastic molding as the Professional-Fit and Comfort-Fit but with a significantly reduced material profile — DenTek claims 60% slimmer than standard guards.
-For back sleepers and people who find themselves removing their guard in the middle of the night, reducing bulk is a meaningful variable in whether you actually keep it in.
+The DenTek Ultimate is the slim-guard option in DenTek’s lineup, designed for people who’ve abandoned other guards because they felt too thick or intrusive.
+It uses boil-and-bite thermoplastic molding like the Professional-Fit and Comfort-Fit, but with a lower-profile shape.
+For back sleepers and people who find themselves removing their guard in the middle of the night, reducing bulk can be the difference between owning a guard and actually wearing it.

-Despite the slim profile, it maintains a hard outer shell construction, which means it offers more protection against impact than softer, thinner designs.
-It’s FDA-cleared, BPA-free, and a legitimate upgrade if comfort-compliance is your main challenge.
-The one caveat: a slimmer guard does mean slightly less material between upper and lower teeth, so very aggressive grinders who wear through guards quickly should still consider the custom option.
+Despite the slim profile, it keeps a firmer outer layer, so it offers more cushioning than very soft, thin designs.
+It is a legitimate upgrade if comfort compliance is your main challenge.
+The one caveat: a slimmer guard means less material between upper and lower teeth, so very aggressive grinders who wear through guards quickly should still consider the custom option or a dentist-made appliance.

 Potential downside: Slimmer construction comes at the cost of some material thickness.
 Not the right choice for people with severe bruxism who need maximum cushioning depth.